Minnesota Truck/Car Accident Lawyers & Attorneys

 SEMI TRACTOR TRAILER ACCIDENTS IN MINNESOTA HAPPEN FREQUENTLY

-One out of every nine car crash deaths results from a collision involving a large truck (gross vehicle weight greater than 10,000 pounds).
-Semis and large trucks also account for 4% of all vehicles involved in injury and property-damage-only crashes.
-Minnesota definitely has our share of truck accidents that injure people and cause property damage, and the Rochlin Law Firm MN attorneys represent people injured in truck and semi-truck accident cases, usually where a semi truck hits a car, every year.
+One out of every nine car crash deaths involves a large truck collision (gross vehicle weight greater than 10,000 pounds).
+Semis and large trucks also account for 4% of all vehicles involved in injury and property-damage crashes.
+Minnesota definitely has our share of car accidents caused by a truck that injure people and cause property damage, and the Rochlin Law Firm MN attorneys represent people injured in truck and semi-truck accident cases, usually where a semi truck hits a car, every year.

-TRUCK ACCIDENTS RESULT IN SERIOUS INJURIES AND PROPERTY DAMAGE
+TRUCK ACCIDENT WITH CAR RESULTS IN SERIOUS INJURIES AND PROPERTY DAMAGE

 Call a top truck accident lawyer at our office as soon as possible for a free consultation if you are injured because of a car crash with a truck or semi tractor trailer.
 Our Minnesota personal injury lawyers will discuss your case with you and explain your rights.
 Our primary focus is to make sure you get the compensation you are entitled to.